 The star-fangled wedge on the right of the above image is used to grab steel and aluminium steerers.
 The wedge on the left is preferable for carbon or thin-walled aluminium steerers.
 If you have a deeper nylon stem cap (as on the right headset), ditch it for a shallower alloy one (as on the left).

 How to remove cartridges

-Replacing the cartridges should remedy the rattle and poor steering.
+Replacing the cartridge bearings should remedy the rattle and poor steering.
 Sometimes the upper cup, cone wedge, spacers and stem won’t adjust correctly due to the upper edge of the top cup coming into contact with the lower edge of the cone cap.
 This is a frequent problem that will cause binding of the headset and handling difficulties.
-The resulting friction can be remedied with a thin spacer or two (Hope produce one that's 0.4mm thick) that will prevent the edges from coming into contact and causing drag when placed between the cone wedge and cone cap.
-Apply a thin layer of grease between the metal elements, and take care to avoid carbon steerers.
+The resulting friction can be remedied with a thin spacer or two (Hope produces one that’s 0.4mm thick) that will prevent the edges from coming into contact and causing drag when placed between the cone wedge and cone cap.
+Apply a thin layer of grease between the metal elements and take care to avoid carbon steerers.

 Mind the gap, 2-3mm is perfectBikeRadar

 Note that when dealing with headset adjustment the stem is already level or slightly below the upper edge of the steerer, with the stem cap bottomed out.
 This means you’ll need to stack enough spacers below or above the stem to achieve the gap illustrated above (2-3mm is ideal).
 If you don’t have sufficient stem or spacer protruding, you won’t be able to correctly adjust the headset.